-ClusterInstanceClass represents a set of service instances and holds descriptive metadata about those instances.
+ClusterInstanceClass represents a set of service instances.
+It holds metadata that describes what service instances belong in this class.

-The class provides a description of the types of service instances represented by this class (.spec.description) and also the traits that a resource needs to be part of the class (.spec.pool).
+The ClusterInstanceClass provides a description of the types of service instances represented by this class (.spec.description) and also the traits that a resource needs to be part of the class

+(.spec.pool).
 For example, its kind and the labels it has.

 '''

-apiVersion: services.apps.tanzu.vmware.com/vlalpha1
+apiVersion: services.apps.tanzu.vmware.com/vlalphal

 kind: ClusterInstanceClass

 metadata:

 name: test

 spec:

-'''

-'''

 description:

 short: test

 pool:

+group: "" # optional field if the group is ""

 kind: Secret

-labelSelector:
+labelSelector: # optional

 matchLabels:

 service: "rds-postgres"

 claimable: "true"

 '''